biblius/hextacy/README.md

 - [ ] Parse scopes with cli tool

-- [ ] Directories in analyzing endpoints and CLI tool
+- [ ] Directories in analyzing endpoints and CLI tool (currently works only with files)

-- [ ] Project config file for ez endpoint setup with the CLI tool

 - [ ] Openssl with let's encrypt